Lottery.com CRO exits as business reveals it “overstated” cash balance

 Alongside this notice, the business announced that chief revenue officer Matthew Clemenson had resigned with immediate effect.

 Lottery.com’s share price has collapsed since a peak in November 2021.
-Once trading at $15.70 per share, shares were trading at $1.22 before the start of the revelations about financial irregularities.
+Once trading at $15.70 per share, shares were trading at $1.22 before the revelations about financial irregularities.
 Its share price has now dropped further, closing yesterday (18 July) at $0.82 per share.